hugofco/hugofco/README.md

 ## Hi there 👋
 ### About me:
-- Begginer python programmer interested in back-end and web development.
+- Python programmer and CS student interested in back-end and web development.
-- My goal is to gain experience through various kinds of projects, hoping to start contributing to open source in the future !
+- My goal is to use my skills and knowledge to build a career around local OS applications, back-end, web development and open source projects.
-- Outside of the coding world, I'm interested in history, geopolitics, science, music, games, old/new technology and fishing.
+- Outside of the coding world, I'm interested in history, geopolitics, science, music, games, old/new technology, camping and reading.

 ### Languages:
 - 🇧🇷 Fluent/Native